dengking/programming-language/docs/C-family-language/C++/Idiom/OOP/Coercion-by-Member-Template/Coercion-by-Member-Template.md

 ### Motivation

 It is often useful to extend a relationship between two types to class templates specialized with those types.

+> NOTE: 目的: 将两个type之间的relationship推广到"class templates specialized with those types"。

 For example, suppose that class `D` derives from class `B`.
 A pointer to an object of type `D` can be assigned to a pointer to `B;` C++ supports that implicitly.
 However, types composed of these types do not share the relationship of the composed types.
 That applies to class templates as well, so a `Helper<D>` object normally cannot be assigned to a `Helper<B>` object.

 ```c++
 class B {};